Skip to main content

 Photographic Printing

-If you are wanting to use the darkrooms at The Camera Club, you first will need to do an accreditation training in our darkrooms.
+If you are wanting to use the darkrooms at The Camera Club, you first will need to do an accreditation course.

 Offers member full accreditation to the darkrooms